Humaidu/serverless-task-manager/README.md

 - On success, you will see a confirmation:

     ```
-    User user@example.com created and added to User.
+    User user@example.com created with temporary password and added to User.
+    User user@example.com will be required to change password on first login.

     ```
+---

+### What happens on first login?

+- When the user logs in for the first time using the temporary password, AWS Cognito triggers the `NEW_PASSWORD_REQUIRED` challenge.
+- The frontend detects this challenge and redirects the user to a Set New Password form.
+- The user enters their new permanent password in this form.
+- Upon successful password update, the user can then log in normally with the new password.

+---
-## Notes
+### Notes

+- The script creates users with a temporary password, not a permanent one.
+- The frontend is responsible for handling the `NEW_PASSWORD_REQUIRED` challenge flow to force the password update.
+- This approach improves security by ensuring users set their own permanent passwords.
 - The MessageAction='SUPPRESS' prevents Cognito from sending a welcome email.
-- The password is immediately set to permanent, so the user can log in directly.
-- In future versions, we will enhance this script to force users to change their passwords on first login, improving security.

 ---
 ## Future Enhancements